araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 high = np.array([1.1, 2.6, 0.7, 1.9, 1.3, 2.6, 3.4, 3.8, 3.4, 3.4, 1.9, 2.1])
 ```

 ## Need for Speed or: How I Learned to Stop Worrying About Sample Efficiency

+The second aspect I wanted to improve were SAC's hyperparameters.
-The SAC algorithm and its derivatives (such as TQC) are optimized for sample efficiency.
+The default hyperparameters of SAC algorithm and its derivatives (such as TQC) are optimized for sample efficiency.
 This is ideal for learning directly on a single real robot, but suboptimal for training thousands of robots in simulation.

 In [part one](../sac-massive-sim/), I quickly tuned SAC by hand to get it up and running.